During this time, New Yorkers are facing unique challenges.

 The New York Community Trust: NYCT, in partnership with the Ford Foundation, Carnegie Corporation and other institutions, has created the NYC COVID-19 Response & Impact Fund to provide grants and loans to NYC-based nonprofits that are trying to meet the new and urgent needs that are hitting the city.

-Brooklyn Community Foundation: This community foundation’s Brooklyn COVID-19 Response Fund will issue grants to front-line service organizations providing lifelines for vulnerable populations from meal delivery, support for low-wage workers and other emerging needs.
+Brooklyn Community Foundation: This community foundation’s Brooklyn COVID-19 Response Fund will issue grants to front-line service organizations providing lifelines for vulnerable populations like meal delivery, support for low-wage workers and other emerging needs.

-Mayor’s Office of Media and Entertainment: Take this survey if you’re a nightlife worker, freelancer or business impacted by COVID-19; it will help inform the City’s response and relief efforts.
+Mayor’s Office of Media and Entertainment: Take this survey if you’re a commercial business in media and entertainment (film, TV, music, theater, advertising, gaming, or publishing) impacted by COVID-19; it will help inform the City’s response and relief efforts.